-Latency is the one big problem that you have when a computer is processing audio, and you are listening back either through headphones or speakers .
+Latency is the one big problems that you have when a computer is processing audio, and you're listening back either through headphones or speakers .
 If there is any delay, our ears will have a tough time syncing the visual and physical parts.
 Jamulus Servers goes a long way in solving this dilemma.

 Latency from a general point of view is the time delay between the visual and audio.
 Audio Latency refers to a short period of delay (usually measured in milliseconds) between when an audio signal enters a system and emerges.

 Latency in live performance occurs naturally from the speed of sound.
 It takes sound about 3 milliseconds to travel 1 meter (3.28084feet).
 So 30ft or less is OK and any further and the musicians will not be in-sync.

 Latency can be a particular problem when performing on-line using audio platforms on computers.
 Latency happens when recording or performing a vocal or an instrument.
 It is the time delay that you hear between the live performance, the processing by a computer or electronic equipment, and the playing back through monitors or headphones .

 Latency is measured in milliseconds (ms), which is thousandths of a second.
 Each 1 milliseconds of latency is roughly equal to 1 foot of distance or 3 milliseconds to travel 1 meter.
 So 30ms of latency is trying to play an instrument in sync with someone that is 30 feet away.